 of residential solar power, electric vehicle charging, smart home energy management and customer-centric utilities.
-Our products help customers rethink energy delivery as a decarbonized, distributed, and digital ecosystem that puts the consumer at the center of their own energy decisions.
+Our products help customers rethink energy delivery as a decarbonized, distributed, and digital ecosystem that puts them at the center of their own energy decisions.

-dcbel home energy stations consist of both hardware and software that integrate many consumer functions into a single unit and software platform.
-Leveraging a purpose-built multi-layer Internet-of-Things (IoT) platform (dcbel Chorus), a native operating system (dcbel Orchestrate), and innovative inverter technology (dcbel PUC5, Packed U-Cell 5), dcbel products can be configured from the factory, at the time of installation, or remotely to enable (or disable) any of the following uses:
+dcbel Home Energy Stations consist of both hardware and software that integrate many consumer functions into a single unit and software platform.
+Leveraging a purpose-built multi-layer Internet-of-Things (IoT) platform (dcbel Chorus), a native energy operating system (dcbel Orchestrate), and innovative inverter technology (dcbel PUC5, Packed U-Cell 5), dcbel products can be configured from the factory, at the time of installation, or remotely to enable (or disable) any of the following uses:

-- Dual EV charger (AC Level 2 and DC fast charging) - Rooftop solar inverter - Stationary home battery inverter - Smart charging capability - Vehicle-to-home capability (backup power or rate arbitrage) - Vehicle-to-grid capability (peak capacity reduction and balancing reserve) - Smart home energy management and optimization dcbel home energy station sits at the heart of a home's energy ecosystem.
+- Dual EV charger (AC Level 2 and DC fast charging) - Rooftop solar inverter - Home battery inverter - Smart charging capability - Vehicle-to-home capability (backup power or rate arbitrage) - Vehicle-to-grid capability (peak capacity reduction and balancing reserve) - Smart home energy management and optimization

+A dcbel Home Energy Station sits at the heart of a home's energy ecosystem